Form Controls

 ->addRule($form::Pattern, 'Password must contain a number', '.*[0-9].*');

-When you re-send the form, the input will be blank.
-It automatically validates UTF-8, trims left and right whitespaces, and removes line breaks that could be sent by an attacker.
+When the form is redisplayed, the field will be empty.
+Automatically validates UTF-8, trims leading and trailing whitespace, and removes line breaks that could be sent by an attacker.

 addCheckbox (string|int $name, $caption=null): Checkbox

 Adds a checkbox (class Checkbox).
-The field returns either true or false, depending on whether it is checked.
+Returns true or false, depending on whether it is checked.

 $form->addCheckbox('agree', 'I agree with terms')